 It’s impossible to answer the question ‘what is robotic process automation’ without looking at the way it works.
 This is because there is a clear difference between the images the name conjures up and what is actually at work.

 Robotic process automation – at least in the office – does not involve a physical, mechanical robot.
 There is no gleaming robot sitting at the desk handling all that admin and back-office processing.
 RPA runs via software, not hardware.

 It works by interacting with applications and following logical ‘if’ type rules to make decisions.
 (If this happens, then run that action.)
-So, unfortunately, robotic process automation is not quite as futuristically thrilling as it may at first sound.
-Even so, we and millions more still find it invaluable in the workplace.
+So, robotic process automation is not quite as futuristically thrilling as it may at first sound.
+But it does offer something futuristic in terms of its setup.